 Big, beefy, blocky, bounteous - best flavored butternut.
 We were looking for a big butternut that tasted great, was productive and had powdery mildew resistance.
 This one passed the test with flying colors.
 In northern areas the fruits will be largest, up to 7 to 8 pounds (about 5 pounds in other areas) and 16 to 18 inches long.
-The most noticable feature is the straightness of the fruit.
+The most noticeable feature is the straightness of the fruit.
 The bulb end is small, resulting in a smaller seed cavity and longer neck holding much more useable flesh.
 The orange flesh is sweet (nearly 7% Brix rating), fine-grained and smooth.
 We think after you've tried this squash, Dick's Pick will be your pick, too.
-Limited supply for 2013

 Light: Height: 0" Width: 0" Spacing: 0" Needs Pollinator: No Planting Season: Spring